bcarroll/splunk_samltools/README.md

 <h5>format</h5>

-The format argument specifies whether the SAML message XML will be tidy'd (add newlines and indents) or will be left as-is The default is "raw" which leaves the XML content as-is.
+The format argument specifies whether the SAML message XML will be tidy'd (add newlines and indents) or will be left as-is.

+The default is "raw" which leaves the XML content as-is.

 <h5>field</h5>